faceleg/pagesofinterest.net/_posts/2023-11-20-an-engineers-tools-yours-for-life.md

 ## Solution Part #1: A New Virtual Input Method

-{% picture jpt-webp "images/an-engineers-tools-yours-for-life-hands-vim-learning-curve.jpg" --alt {{ Vim leaning curve }} --picture class="post-inline-image-left" %}
+{% picture post-inline "images/an-engineers-tools-yours-for-life-hands-vim-learning-curve.jpg" --alt {{ Vim leaning curve }} --picture class="post-inline-image-left" %}

 I was a month away from starting a new job and efficient in my current work.
 I took this as an opportunity to change habits.
 I discovered Vim, and learned that it was designed to split reading and writing, a modal editor.
 The options it gives to minimise finger movement seemed ideal.
 The learning curve was steep!